Low price USB spectrometer for UV-Vis-NIR optical spectroscopy

 Included with the complete spectroscopy bundle.
 Available separately for £120.00.

 The Spectrometer Case allows the Ossila Optical Spectrometer to be bolted to any standard metric or imperial optical table or breadboard plate.
-Made from a tough partly flexible rubber and precision made for a snug-fit, it also protects the spectrometer from drops and everyday damage.
+Made from a tough partly flexible rubber and precision made for a snug-fit, it also provides the spectrometer with extra protection against drops and everyday damage.

 Included with the complete spectroscopy bundle.
 Available separately for £120.00.